 For the impact label, as for the climate-neutral label, a carbon footprint is produced and verified by myclimate experts, which determines the scope of the CO2 emissions caused.
 The calculation principle and the system limits are the same for both labels.

 If a company bears the impact label, this means that it finances emissions reductions through external climate protection projects in proportion to its own emissions.
 The company does not offset emissions, but finances climate protection in the host country and takes responsibility for its own emissions.
 It cannot call itself “climate-neutral”, but it can communicate the contribution it is making to achieving the global climate goals and the effect this is having through the projects (the impact) – in other words, the financial commitment it is making to fighting the climate crisis and the effect this commitment is having.

 The CO2 certificates retired with the impact label are credited to the climate goals of the country hosting the relevant climate protection project.
 Hence, with the impact label, myclimate customers are supporting the host country in achieving climate goals, or “donating” the emissions reductions to this country.
 This serves to make an important (financial) contribution to global climate protection, because many countries do not have sufficient financial resources to achieve their climate goals on their own.

 In the era of the Paris Agreement, the climate-neutral label can only be awarded with Corresponding Adjustments (CAs).
-However, since there are no CAs yet and it is unclear when enough CAs will be issued, myclimate will no longer offer the climate-neutral label for new partnerships until further notice.
+However, since there are no CAs yet and it is unclear when enough CAs will be issued, myclimate will no longer offer the climate-neutral label for new partnerships.

 News on the launch of the Impact Label from 16 December 2022.